agrosner/DBFlow/usage/GettingStarted.md

 ### The Queen Table
 We will start and go top-down within the colony.
 There can be only one queen per colony.
 We define our database objects using the ORM (object-relational mapping) model.
 What we do is mark each field we want represented as a database column in a class that corresponds to an underlying database table.

 In DBFlow, anything that represents an object that interacts with the database using ORM must implement `Model`.
 The reason for an interface vs. a baseclass ensures that other kinds of `Model` such as views/virtual tables can conform to the same protocol and not rely on one base class to rule them all.
 We extend `BaseModel` as a convenience for the standard table to `Model` class.
+Also, if not forced to at least an interface, this prevents passing in objects not meant for the methods they belong to.

 To properly define a table we must:
 1. Mark the class with `@Table` annotation
-2. Point the database to the correct database, in this case `ColonyDatabase`
+2. Point the table to the correct database, in this case `ColonyDatabase`
 3. Define at least one primary key
-4. The class and all of its database columns must be package private, `public`, or private with corresponding getters and setters so the generated classes can access them.
+4. The class and all of its database columns must be package private, `public`, or private (with corresponding getters and setters), so that the classes generated from DBFlow can access them.

-The basic definition we can use is:
+The basic definition of `Queen` we can use is:

 ```java